My Dog Skip (film): Production

 Principal photography took place in Canton and Yazoo City, Mississippi, from May 10 to June 23, 1998.

 The author of the book, Willie Morris, suffered from a heart attack right after the film was completed in 1999.
 Morris saw a preliminary screening of the film in New York and praised it as "an absolute classic."
 Morris died a couple of days later and never saw the final version.
 The film is dedicated to his memory.

 Release

 The film was theatrically released on January 12, 2000, by Warner Bros. in 5 theaters.
 It expanded to 2,331 theaters on March 3, 2000.
-It was released on DVD, VHS, VCD, and Blu-ray from July 11, 2000, to 2006 by Warner Home Video.